OscarFarg/java-oop-assignments/assignment1/README.md

 ## The scaffolding for the St. Java Medical Center

 ### Introduction
-As you can see we have an empty maven project genereted with the maven-quickstart-archetype.
+As you can see we have an empty maven project generated with the maven-quickstart-archetype.
 The contents of the project is now like this:

     .
     ├── README.md